tfogo/mongodb-go-tutorial/README.md

 fmt.Println("Inserted a single document: ", insertResult.InsertedID)
 ```

-To insert multiple documents at a time, the `collection.InsertMany()` method will take an array of objects:
+To insert multiple documents at a time, the `collection.InsertMany()` method will take a slice of objects:

 ```go
 trainers := []interface{}{misty, brock}